Recipe updated Nov 14, 2013

 Guaymas Restaurant in Tiburon is my favorite Mexican restaurant in Northern California and their Chile Poblano is the best item on the menu.
 It is a green poblano chili stuffed with a picadillo and covered in a walnut creme sauce and sprinkled with pomegranate seeds.
-I have loved this dish for years and and finally found the recipe in Diana Kennedy’s The Cuisines of Mexico.
-Guyamas’ version uses a ground chicken picadillo, while Diana Kennedy’s version uses a pork picadillo.
-“Chiles en Nogada” (chilies in walnut sauce) is traditionally made with pork and is a specialty of Puebla.
-According to Ms. Kennedy,

 The recipe is said to have been concocted by the grateful people of Puebla, who were giving a banquet in honor of Don Agustin de Iturbide’s saint’s day, August 28 in 1821.
 He and his followers had led the final revolt against Spanish domination; as self-proclaimed emperor he had just signed the Treaty of Cordoba.
 All the dishes at the banquest were concocted of ingredients of the color of the Mexican flag; in this dish were the green chilies, the white sauce, and the red pomegranate seeds.

 The classic Mexican dish uses a pork picadillo with dried fruits and spices.
 Guaymas uses ground chicken.
 My adaptation of this recipe uses ground turkey.
 This dish is a bit involved, but the effort is worth it.
 It really is an extraordinary blend of flavors.
 If you ever get to Guyamas Restaurant in Tiburon, Mill Valley California, by all means order it!
 You won’t be disappointed.